SEO case study (2022-2023): +10K clicks in 6 months

 Successful SEO can be achieved by just analyzing Google’s SERPs, the search console, and the official keyword planner.
 You can stop there if you don’t have extra money to invest.

-But you can do more a hell lot quicker, thanks to the tools below.
+But you can do a hell of a lot more quicker, thanks to the tools below.

 Semrush